 EN590 describes the physical properties that all automotive diesel fuel must meet if it is to be sold in the UK, the rest of the European Union, Croatia, Iceland, Norway and Switzerland.

-Page 18 of our Fuel Conditioning handbook outlines the standards set by EN590 in order to ensure your fuel is compliant – Click here to request your free copy
+IPU’s Quick Guide to EN590 outlines the standards set to ensure your fuel is safe to use – Click here to request your free copy

 Although EN590 covers numerous fuel characteristics, water content is the most relevant contaminant for fuel maintenance.
 To comply with EN590, fuel can contain no more than 200mg of water per kg of fuel.